Posts Tagged ‘staff’

 Have you ever experienced an obvious change by changing who is around you?

 I once knew some people who couldn’t help themselves from lying and adjusting perceptions to maintain their view of reality.
-Their behaviour made my uncomfortable and I didn’t like not being able to trust them, so I made a conscious decision to not associate with them.
+Their behaviour made me uncomfortable and I didn’t like being unable to trust them, so I made a conscious decision to not associate with them.
 There was actually a great sense of relief when they were no longer part of my life, and I have taken care since to choose who I spend time with whenever possible.